 Cycling in Vänersborg

 Recently, Vänersborg ranked as the 27th best municipality for cycling in Sweden.
-Vänersborg offers beautiful scenery and good cycle paths and bike trails close by the large Lake Vänern and the Ecopark Halle- and Hunneberg, the two plateau mountains close by the city, gives you further options on great day trips.
+Vänersborg offers beautiful scenery and good cycle paths and bike trails close by the large Lake Vänern and the Ecopark Halle- and Hunneberg.
+Halleberg and Hunnebeg are two table mountains close by the city that gives you further options on great day trips.
 Below you will find a map to help you explore the area by bike.

 Bike along the coast of Lake Vänern